Tavernier homeowner spots crocodile in backyard pool

 TAVERNIER, Fla.
-(WSVN) – A homeowner in Tavernier got an unexpected guest in her pool.
+(WSVN) – A homeowner in Tavernier found an unexpected guest in her pool.

 A crocodile was caught on camera walking right into the pool and taking a swim.